sharispe/sm-tools-evaluation/README.md

 How to Reproduce Tests and Results
 --------------
-The source code is developed in order to be executed on any 64-Bit Linux operating system considering that tested tools dependencies are installed (e.g. Python, Java, R - refer to evaluated tools).
+The source code has been developed in order to be executed on any 64-Bit Linux operating system considering that tested tools dependencies are installed (e.g. Python, Java, R - refer to evaluated tools).
 I personally used the easy-to-use Ubuntu distribution (LTS 12.04) but other distributions can be used (Windows users can deploy a virtual machine to reproduce the tests).
-The tests can therefore be reproduced, download the repository and follow the instructions.
+The tests can therefore be reproduced; simply download the repository and follow the instructions.
-Please, start a discussion if you encounter any problems.
+Please start a discussion if you encounter any problems.

 > Note that results may vary considering your hardware configuration but rankings must be the same.